rtesselli/knight/README.md

 ### Output
 I've decided to decouple the presentation layer from the logic, so in the future it is easy to change a new output function (which does not necessarily print in stdout).

+### CI
+I've add a GitHub action to run tests on push and PR.